Khronophobia/PJSekai-Overlay-English-Guide/README.md

 Make sure to have the following before following this guide.
 1. A 720p mp4 recording of a Chart Cyanvas/Potato Leaves chart with Hide UI enabled
 2. Basic knowledge of video editors (not necessarily AviUtl)
+3. Determination to make this work

-I won't tell you how to obtain the above.
+I won't tell you how to obtain all of the above.
 You're on your own for this one.

 ## Instructions
-### Section One: Installation
+### Part One: Installation
 1. Download [AviUtl v1.10](https://spring-fragrance.mints.ne.jp/aviutl/aviutl110.zip) and extract it somewhere
 2. Download [patch.aul](https://github.com/ePi5131/patch.aul/releases/tag/r42) and [English Patch](https://github.com/sykhro/aviutl-english-patch/releases/latest) and extract it in the same location
 3. Download [easymp4](https://aoytsk.blog.jp/aviutl/easymp4.zip) and extract it to `plugins` (Create the folder if it's not available)